ManjunathR-tech/LIC_TASKS/Current_mirror.md

 ## AC Analysis:

 ![Screenshot 2025-03-23 222148](https://github.com/user-attachments/assets/696c6eed-7d79-48c3-8b3b-5e54bd74f039)
 The Expected gain in db of the circuit is 20db.But the obtained gain from the AC analysis(frequency response) is 22.16db.

+**3db Bandwidth:**
+The obatined 3db B.W=2.267GHz.